Member Awards / Teacher Education Bursaries

 Our union also supports the next generation of teachers by awarding Teacher Education Bursaries to university students, with a connection to our union, studying education.

-Read more about the Awards and Bursaries or download a nomination form in the drop downs below.
+Learn more about the various Member Awards in the dropdowns below.

 John (Max) MacDermott Award